Getting professional help with anything is expensive.

 The fact is most people have no clue what they are doing and they are :

 d) Lazy and full of excuses to make a change in their life because it’s too hard.

 Just think about it… Don’t you think when you start looking and feeling better it might impact other areas of your life?
 Wasn’t it worth paying the 300-400 a month to have someone with knowledge and experience help you reach those goals because now you’ll probably have the confidence to ask for that raise or run that race?

 So just like most people they have rent to pay, medical insurance, transportation, education, health insurance, food etc.

-Just like with anything, if you want a service (e.g. to have someone fix your car,) you have to pay for it.
+Time is money for trainers, the same as for anyone else.
+Just like with anything, if you want a service (e.g. to have someone fix your car) you have to pay for it.